 I don’t know if I was told I was perfect in the delivery room, but I do know that I’ve been trying to match that perfection my whole life – with work, with my body, with everything!

 So I am trying to step back and become more aware when that strive for perfection sets in.
 And acknowledge it’s time to let it go.
 Either put it out there, if it’s work related.
 Or accept it with grace, if it’s my aging body.
 Because the worst thing I can do is hold onto that strive for perfection that I’ll never achieve.>>GET 10 MENTAL FIXES FOR PERFECTIONISM BY CLICKING HERE<<

 In spin class this morning they played that song Forever Young by Alphaville (which was the song of my high school graduation btw) and I’m listening to the words thinking wait, I don’t want to be forever young.
 Well, of course I want to look forever young, but I can’t.
 So why is it being perpetuated to be something that’s impossible.
 It’s things like this that don’t serve a perfectionist like myself well.
 Needless to say, it made me angry enough to start pedaling hard AF up the stationary bike hill so at least I got a good sweat.

 In the meantime, as I work to adjust my expectations, it’s important that I be honest with myself about what I’m capable of, and who I am because otherwise I’ll sink into the perils of perfectionism which will kill my self esteem.

 In this video I share a little story that forced me to come face to face with a not so pretty part of myself that I had to deal with.

-PS: Perfectionism is the enemy of setting goals.
-In this post I share how to get what you really want in 2018 which includes setting realistic expectations.
+PS: Perfectionism is the enemy of having an incredible style.
+In this post I share how to make your new year new you look good.